-Tourism defined as the activities undertaken by visitors for and while on visits generates directly and indirectly an increase in economic activity in the places visited (and beyond), mainly for their demand for goods and services, that need to be produced and provided.
-Because governments are responsible for the well-being of the population, they show a great interest in measuring the impacts of such increased economic activity, either on a country as a whole, or on a region or even a local destination.
+Tourism defined as the activities undertaken by visitors for and while on visits generates directly and indirectly an increase in economic activity in the places visited (and beyond), mainly due to their demand for goods and services, that need to be produced and provided.
+There is considerable interest in measuring the impacts of such increased economic activity, either on a country as a whole, or on a region or even a local destination.